Successful marketing relies on understanding your target market. Who are you selling to? Why should they buy your product? What do they stand to gain?

 Grant Leboff, principal of the Sticky Marketing Club, explains how to identify your target customers.

-1. Understand the problems that you solve
+1. Understand the customer problems that you solve

-2. Paint a picture of the customer
+2. Paint a picture of your target customer

 - To whom will these problems be most troublesome?